ugurcan1881/manager-sim-data-packs/README.md

 - Malware
 - Executable files
 - Harmful scripts
+- Malicious code
 - Intentionally misleading files
-- Attempts to bypass Data Pack security
+- Files designed to bypass Data Pack security
+- Content intended to damage the game or user's device

-Data Packs may be removed if they are:
+Data Packs may be removed from the community catalog if they are:

 - Malicious
 - Broken
 - Misleading
 - Abusive
 - Incompatible
+- Impersonating another creator
+- Violating community rules
-- Reported for a valid rights complaint
+- Subject to a valid copyright, trademark or other rights complaint
-- In violation of community rules

 ---